-New Regulations For '2023 • Striped Bass Regs?
-Maybe • Fluke Season Opens • Weakfish- Bluefish- Bass And Porgies Arrive In Force
+Fluke Season Opens May 4th • Weakfish- Bluefish- Bass And Porgies Arrive In Force • Regulations Update

 Posted by Pablo Salinas on

-May 1st is the opening day for Fluke in New York.
+May 4th was the start of the Fluke season in New York.
 Preliminary reports have been good.
 Predictions are that it's going to be a spectacular opening.
 So, A couple of fluke rigs and a spearing-squid combo will "do the trick" and hopefully bring home a 10lb doormat.
 Some good places to start are Shinecock Inlet and Moriches bays (Narrow Bay.)

 Breaking News......Striped bass off the local docks, Weakfish catches reported to the west.
 Porgies caught to the east.
-Bluefish offshore and fluke opened May 1st!!
+Bluefish are in the bay and fluke opened May 4th!!

 Patchogue locals had a good pick of schoolie striped bass in the back bays.
 Shinnecock Canal, most bridges and docks too have fish.
 Using light tackle with small soft plastics and bucktails makes for a more exciting catch.